LezWatch/lezwatchtv-wporg/readme.txt

 === LezWatchTV News and Information ===
 Contributors: Ipstenu, liljimmi
-Tags: televison, queer, lesbian, tv, bury your queers Requires at least: 4.6
+Tags: television, queer, lesbian, tv, bury your queers Requires at least: 4.6
 Tested up to: 4.9
-Stable tag: 1.3.0
+Stable tag: 1.3.1
 License: GPLv2 (or Later)

 Display information on queer female and trans representation on TV.
 Brought to you by LezWatchTV.